Producing contemporary & experimental art for the here and now. Bureau of Works fosters distinctive voices and ambitious ideas.

 We enjoy working closely with artists to realise the environment, resources and partners they need to achieve their best work.
 We also work with organisations to do the same thing, in different contexts.
 Our services include: producing, market development, event curation, strategic planning, facilitation, project management, research, grant writing, and tenders.

 Erin has extensive experience as a producer of live and interdisciplinary performance, both independently and in organisations.
-In 2013 she established Bureau of Works, drawing on 20 years of experience in the arts and cultural industry.
+In 2013 she established Bureau of Works, drawing on her years of experience in the arts and cultural industry.

 She has worked across a range of artforms including festivals, radio, new media, visual art, music, and writing; and with organisations on strategic planning, business development and project management.
 Recently, she worked with City of Melbourne to establish Yirramboi, a new First Nations Arts Festival, as well as a range of participatory arts projects for the city.